kswedberg/dotfiles/README.md

 ## Initial Setup

+* From Terminal.app, clone this repository from the home directory.
+    * If you get a warning about xCode developer tools being required, follow the instructions to install them.
+    * After installing xCode dev tools, run `sudo xcodebuild -license accept`.
+Otherwise, the setup routine could abort.
 * Modify `Brewfile` to only include the apps you want to install.
 * Modify files in `init/` directory to only install dependencies you want to install
 * **Important**: The `init/macos.sh` file has some very opinionated settings.
 Make sure you comment out the ones you don't want to set.